Sunset View From Nerja Cover

 The mountains of Nerja in southern Spain

-Above the holiday towns of Nerja and Vélez-Málaga on the Costa del Sol lies the mountainous new National Park of the Sierras de Tejeda, Almijara y Alhama.
-Cicerone's Lesley and Jonathan Williams set out to explore this range as a quick getaway from the UK's rainy weather.
+Above the holiday towns of Nerja and Vélez-Málaga on the Costa del Sol lies the mountainous National Park of the Sierras de Tejeda, Almijara y Alhama.

 Spring arrives early in Nerja.
 It was mid-February, and the warm air on our faces as we stepped off the plane in Malaga was wonderful after the cool drizzle we had left behind in Manchester.
 We had escaped the Cicerone office for six days exploring a whole new mountain range, and it felt great.

 Fifty minutes later we turned off the coastal motorway and drove into Nerja, navigating the labyrinthine streets in search of our apartment.
 As soon as we dumped our bags, our hosts promptly marched us off to their favourite tapas bar, filling us in on the local highlights on the way.
 As we walked, we caught tantalising glimpses of sea and mountains at the end of the narrow streets.
 The Mediterranean was a wonderful deep azure, the mountains steep, wild, and waiting for us.
-With only a few days in the area, the plan was to sample a few walks from our new guidebook to the Sierras de Tejeda, Almijara and Alhama.
-This relatively new Natural Park is only about the size of the Isle of Skye but packs in more than fifty mountains as high as the Munros (over 3000ft).
+With only a few days in the area, the plan was to sample a few walks in the Sierras de Tejeda, Almijara and Alhama region.
+This Natural Park is only about the size of the Isle of Skye but packs in more than fifty mountains as high as the Munros (over 3000ft).
 We were eager to get started.

 Our first ‘warm up’ walk was in the Sierra de Tejeda, our chosen route a 30-minute drive away just to the north of the village of Cómpeta, starting deep in a river valley.
 The scent of flowering rosemary and thyme filled the air.
 The temperature in the mid- to high teens, ideal for walking, with a breeze keeping us comfortable in just a base layer and light gilet.
 Contorted limestone outcrops and caves broke free from the scrubby vegetation, and as we climbed higher, views opened up looking back towards the coast.